gaudiom4git/Credit_Risk_Analysis/README.md

 ![Balanced Random Forest](https://github.com/gaudiom4git/Credit_Risk_Analysis/blob/main/Resources/BalancedRandomForestClassifier.png)

-* Balance Accuracy Score = 77.91% The False Negative = 30 which means the Model predicted credit card risk as Low Risk but actually those are High risk.
+* Balance Accuracy Score = 77.91%.
+False Negative = 30.
 * The precision of prediction using this model:Low Risk(1) is 1 and High Risk(0) is 0.03
 * The recall(sensitivity) for predicting Low Risk is 0.88 and High Risk is 0.67
 * The F1 score for Low Risk is higher 0.94 and high Risk is 0.06